qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

   select layer, key column and value column.
 Several options are available to change the standard behaviours: allow null value, order by value, allow multiple selections and use of autocompleter.
-The forms will display either a dropdown list or a line edit field when completer checkbox is enabled.
+The forms will display either a drop-down list or a line edit field when completer checkbox is enabled.
 * **Webview**: Field contains a URL.
 The width and height of the field is variable.

 .. note::